Barclays PLC (BCS) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Barclays PLC (BCS) by analysts is $11.19, which is $2.29 above the current market price.
-The public float for BCS is 3.89B, and at present, short sellers hold a 0.17% of that float.
-On April 03, 2023, the average trading volume of BCS was 7.15M shares.
+The average price point forecasted by analysts for Barclays PLC (BCS) is $11.28, which is $1.93 above the current market price.
+The public float for BCS is 3.88B, and currently, short sellers hold a 0.17% ratio of that floaft.
+The average trading volume of BCS on April 10, 2023 was 7.28M shares.

 BCS’s Market Performance